-- Changed the disclosure requirements of the objectives and policies and methods of risk management, financial management and capital adequacy and some other explanatory notes.
+- Changed the disclosure requirements of the objectives and policies and methods of risk management, financial management and capital adequacy and some other explanatory notes. - The bank set the relevant parties in accordance with the requirements of the amended and added some new clarifications on these parties

-- The bank set the relevant parties in accordance with the requirements of the amendements and added some new clarifications on these parties. - Collecting all institutions controlled by the bank directly or indirectly, irrespective of the activity of these institutions.
-Previously, there were no collection for institutions that do not work in banking or finance.
-The users of these independent financial statements, reading consolidated financial statements of the Bank, as and for the period ended June 30 ,2011, so for getting complete information on the Bank's financial position and results of its work and its cash flows and changes in owner equity. - The Bank's in consolidated financial statements use the equity method in associates companies instead of the cost method.
+- Collecting all institutions controlled by the bank directly or indirectly, irrespective of the activity of these institutions.
+Previously, there were no collection institutions that do not work in banking or finance.
+The users of these independent financial statements, reading consolidated financial statements of the Bank, as and for the period ended June 30, 2011, so for getting complete information on the Bank's financial position and results of its work and its cash flows and changes in owner equity. - The Bank's in consolidated financial statements use the equity method in associates companies instead of the cost method.

 And For the purpose of applying the equity method The bank compares the cost of acquisition with the fair value of net assets of the investee company at the date of acquisition and to determine the difference as goodwill.

-And In those cases where the fair value of net assets of the investee company is not available at the date of acquisition The book values of net assets regarded as equal to the fair value and identify Goodwill on this basis.
-And after that changes in equity of the associate company subsequent to the date of acquisition was taken to adjust the book value in the financial statement As a result of an amendment to retained earnings in first of January 2009 by the amount of (18,601,847) Egyptian Pound represent The net losses resulting from applying the equity method until this date.
-And The Bank continued to use the cost method of accounting for associates in these unconsolidated financial statements.
+And In those cases where the fair value of net assets of the investee company is not available at the date of acquisition.
+The book values of net assets regarded as equal to the fair value and identify Goodwill on this basis.
+And after that changes in equity of the associate company subsequent to the date of acquisition was taken to adjust the book value in changes in equity of the associate company subsequent to the date of acquisition was taken to adjust the book value in the financial statement As a result of an amendment to retained earnings in first of January 2009 by the amount of (18,601,847) Egyptian Pound represent The net losses resulting from applying the equity method until this date

+And The Bank continued to use the cost method of accounting for associates in these Separate financial statements